-My high-spirited great Aunt Bridget was the original #nofilter.
-Always, words were coming out of her mouth that caused us to look at one another as if to say, Did she really just say that?
-For fifty years, she and her husband, Uncle Jerome, both immigrants from Sicily, owned successful side by side businesses — Bridget’s Beauty Shoppe and Jerome’s Barber Shop.
-Together, they cut out an interior doorway between their adjoining buildings so they and their customers could visit.
+She and her husband, Uncle Jerome, both immigrants from Sicily, owned successful side by side businesses on Eastern Avenue in Baltimore — Bridget’s Beauty Shoppe and Jerome’s Barber Shop.
+They created an interior doorway between their adjoining buildings so they and their customers could visit one another all day.
 It was one big happening place.
-As a young girl, I used to love to go there, sit under the hairdryer hood, and basque in the attention of my Aunt Bridget as she paraded her customers by to see her grandniece.
+As a little girl, I loved to sit under the hairdryer hood and basque in the attention of my aunt as she paraded her loyal customers by my chair so they could meet her grandniece.

-Many years later, in the mid-1970s, I visited my grandparents in Florida for Easter break.
-In a whirlwind that signaled her arrival from the airport, Aunt Bridget walked into my grandmother’s kitchen, opened her purse, and pulled out an “old hen,” complete with its collagen-laden feet.
+One year, in the mid-1970s, I visited my grandparents in Florida during Easter break; so did my Aunt Bridget.
+In the whirlwind that signaled her arrival from the airport, my aunt walked into the kitchen, opened her purse, and pulled out an “old hen,” complete with its collagen-laden feet.
 She announced she was going to make a pot of soup.
-My only regret is that I spent too much time rolling my 19-year-old eyes instead of finding a pen and paper to write down her recipe.
+Her nephew had brought her to the Fell’s Point Farmers Market to get the hen on the way to dropping her off at the airport.
+I regret now that I spent more time rolling my 19-year-old eyes than looking for a pen and paper to write down her recipe.
 Her soup was the best.
 I have spent years trying to recreate it.

 My mother taught me to use chicken thighs when making soup.
-As the mother of seven children, she always worried about kids choking on small bones, so chicken breasts with their tiny ribs were out of the question.
-That’s fine with me because I love the dark meat of thighs and it’s much easier to pull the meat off a thigh bone than just about any other bone in a chicken.
+As the mother of seven children, she worried about us choking on small bones so chicken breasts were out.
+That was okay with me because I like thigh meat.

-The aromatic vegetables used to flavor a stock are also known as mirepoix (pronounced “MEER-pwah”).
+The aromatic vegetables used to flavor a stock are known as mirepoix (pronounced “MEER-pwah”).
 The standard French mirepoix consists of 50% onions, 25% carrots, and 25% celery.
-Other aromatics are garlic and parsley.
+Other aromatics I use are garlic and parsley.

 Chicken stock ingredients:

-6-7 pounds chicken thighs, skin on and bone in
+8 pounds chicken thighs, with skin and bones

 5 quarts cold water